Exploring Japanese Cuisine, the Foods You Can’t Miss

 Let’s start simple.
 Ramen noodles are vastly popular the world over, but (despite some Japanese modifications) they’re also originally Chinese.

 For a more traditional noodle, try Soba, which uses buckwheat, a staple crop in Japan’s mountainous regions.
-They can be eaten in a hot soy sauce and mirin (wine) infused dashi broth or chilled with toppings and dips.
+You can eat it in a hot soy sauce and mirin (wine) infused dashi broth or chilled with toppings and dips.
 Unlike Ramen, Soba contains all nine essential amino acids, perhaps partly accounting for their long-standing popularity.

 Udon noodles, like Ramen, are made from wheat flour.
 They tend to be made thicker than other noodles, giving them a chewy texture closer to pasta.